 Quarrying began to take place to the east of Winchburgh in the 1790s, and in 1822 the Union Canal was built along a line that took it immediately to the west of the village.
 Winchburgh gained a railway station in 1842 when the Edinburgh and Glasgow Railway was built, using deep cuttings to the north and south of the village and a tunnel running beneath the centre of it.
 On 13 October 1862, 15 people were killed when two trains collided head on in the cutting a mile and a half north east of Winchburgh.

 In the 1860s oil shale began to be mined in the area, and in the 1870s an oil extraction plant was established to the south of Winchburgh.
 At the beginning of the 1900s a new extraction plant was built, known as the Niddrie Castle Oil Works.
 Its owners, the Oakbank Oil Company, built over 200 new cottages in Winchburgh to house the workers, and the oil works was linked by narrow gauge electric railway to a number of oil shale mines in the area.
 The Niddry Castle Oil Works was the last producer of oil from shale in Scotland when it closed in 1960.
 Today the signs left by the industry on the landscape remain very obvious in the form of large red bings or spoil heaps.

-Today's Winchburgh is well placed to take advantage of employment opportunities in Edinburgh and Livingston, but retains a slightly forgotten feel, not helped by the physical presence of the bings in the surrounding landscape and the boarding up of one of its largest buildings, the school and day centre towards the village's eastern end.
-On the other hand, the rows of red brick cottages built in the early 1900s are unusual and give the less frequented parts of the village considerable charm.
-There are also a range of facilities including a golf club and a bowling club, as well as a shop and a pub.
+Today's Winchburgh is well placed to take advantage of employment opportunities in Edinburgh and Livingston, and this is reflected in large-scale housing development to the north and west of the village.
+Meanwhile the rows of red brick cottages built in the early 1900s are unusual and give the less frequented parts of the village considerable charm.
+There is also a range of facilities including a golf club and a bowling club, as well as a shop and a pub.